Quantitative delocalisation for the Gaussian and $q$-SOS long-range chains: Delocalisation for the integer-valued -SOS long-range chain

 After performing the same operations as in Section \ref{sec:lowerboundGaussianalpha>3}, we obtain a (nearest neighbour) line $\{ 0 , \ldots, N \}$, and, for any vertex $i \in \{ -N, \ldots, N - 1 \}$, the value of the conductance on the edge $i (i +1)$ is equal to

 We note that the random variables $(C_i)_{i \in \{0 , \ldots, N-1\}}$ are identically distributed but not independent.

-The variance of $\varphi(0)$ can then be estimated using Remark~\ref{rem:partitionfunctionmonotone} together with the observation that the variance of a discrete Gaussian random variable of conductance $C_i$ is larger than $c e^{-C_i}$.
+The variance of $\varphi(0)$ can then be estimated using Remark~\ref{rem:partitionfunctionmonotone} together with the observation that the variance of an integer-valued Gaussian random variable of conductance $C_i$ is larger than $c e^{-C_i}$.
 We thus obtain

 Taking the expectation with respect to the conductances and applying Proposition~\ref{prop.dominationgaussianlower}, we deduce that

 To prove that this sum is of order $N$, we will show that there exists a constant $K_{1/2}<\infty$ such that, for any $i\in\{0 , \ldots, N-1\}$,